theuerc/Website/gitpod/docs/references/ides-and-editors/vscode-extensions.md

     - https://example.com/abc/releases/extension-0.26.0.vsix
 ```

-You can share the installed extensions with your team by committing the `.gitpod.yml` change and pushing it to your Git repository.
+You can share the installed extensions with your organization by committing the `.gitpod.yml` change and pushing it to your Git repository.

 Extensions are installed in the `/workspace/.vscode-remote/extensions/` directory.